Homes that inspired some of the world’s best-loved books

 Anne of Green Gables, Prince Edward Island, Canada

 In 1908, L.M.
 Montgomery published her most famous work, Anne of Green Gables; a story said to be inspired by her own rural childhood in Canada.
+The book immediately captured the hearts and imaginations of the public, warranting seven sequals, three cinematic adaptations and five television series.

-Janice and Nolan Braud / Alamy Stock Photo
+Janice and Nolan Braud/Alamy Stock Photo

 Anne of Green Gables, Prince Edward Island, Canada